Officer involved in Breonna Taylor shooting to be fired

 Black Lives Matter Louisville organizer Chanelle Helm said the move brings some justice to Taylor’s family and to protesters.

-“While we are still perplexed why the other officers haven’t been fired we know that is still coming.
-We want to thank the community for coming together in support of the Louisville protestors in spite of the violence we have experienced from the police while fighting for justice,” Helm said in a statement.
+“While we are still perplexed why the other officers haven’t been fired, we know that is still coming.
+We want to thank the community for coming together in support of the Louisville protesters in spite of the violence we have experienced from the police while fighting for justice,” Helm said in a statement.

 Beyonce recently joined the call for charges against the officers involved in Taylor’s shooting.
 The superstar said in a letter to Kentucky Attorney General Daniel Cameron that the three Louisville police officers “must be held accountable for their actions.”